hmrc/customs-notification/README.md

 # Customs Notification

-Customs-notifications is a service designed to provide updates throughout the asynchronous customs declaration process.
-Through this service, traders are able to receive notifications from HMRC's systems about specific outcomes triggered by interactions with any of the CDS APIs.
-For each declaration, the service guarantees at a minimum, the delivery of notifications for acceptance and clearance, with the possibility of additional notifications being sent.
-Moreover, all CDS APIs that leverage notifications give users the choice between push or pull methods for receiving these updates.
-The method by which an application receives notifications from a CDS API is specified during the application’s subscription process to that API.
+The customs-notification service provides updates throughout the asynchronous customs declaration process.
+External client applications use the service to receive notifications, from HMRC systems, of certain events resulting from interactions with one of the CDS APIs.
+For more information, see the [Customs Declarations end-to-end service guide](https://developer.service.hmrc.gov.uk/guides/customs-declarations-end-to-end-service-guide/documentation/notifications.html).

 The objective of this service is to: